LienM/recpack/doc/source/guides.create_algorithm.rst

 Because we want you to use your own algorithms with the recpack pipelines, we have made it easy to set up a pipeline with your own algorithm.

-The first (and only) step to using a new algorithm is to make sure it is registered in the `recpack.pipelines.ALGORITHM_REGISTRY`.
+The first (and only) step to using a new algorithm is to make sure it is registered in the :class:`recpack.pipelines.ALGORITHM_REGISTRY`.
-Registering a new algorithm is done using the `register` function.
+Registering a new algorithm is done using the :attr:`register` function.
 This function takes two arguments: the name of the algorithm to register and the class.

 ::